3.1.2.2. eProsima Extensions

 Note

-This QoS Policy concerns to DataWriter and DataReader entities.
+This QoS Policy applies to DataWriter and DataReader entities.

 The enabled Data Member cannot be modified on enabled entities.
 Thus, this feature must be set up during initialization.
 Only the duration Data Member can be modified at runtime.